-We’re back in Chicago for the third year in a row!
-Spend two and a half days in the city that brought us the skyscraper.
-Join us, Angie McMonigal and Michael Muraz, for an architecture photography workshop on October 25-27, 2019.
+We’re back in Chicago for the fourth year in a row!
+Spend 3 days in the city that brought us the skyscraper.
+Join us, Angie McMonigal and Michael Muraz, for an architecture photography workshop on August 7-9, 2020.

 This workshop is intended to focus on the creative aspects of architectural photography.
 While we’re there to guide you regarding gear and camera settings on location, the emphasis is on developing your unique creative vision, composition and seeing your subjects in a new way.

 You’ll get hands-on instruction shooting some of the best architecture in the world and learning how to capture stunning architectural abstracts and cityscapes.
 We take care of all the details for you: well-thought-out locations, transportation, and meal locations.